 What Causes Cerebral Palsy in Infants?

-Many used to think CP was caused by lack of oxygen during the birth process, but now scientists think oxygen deprivation only produces a small number of CP cases.
-Congenital CP, or damage that happens before or during birth, makes up the majority of cases.
-Likewise, the reasons for the development of CP in these cases are not known.
-However, there are some risk factors that may increase a child’s chance of having CP.
-These risks include the following:
+Previously, many people used to believe that cerebral palsy was caused by a lack of oxygen during the birth process, but now medical professionals believe that oxygen deprivation is only responsible for a small number of cerebral palsy cases.
+Congenital cerebral palsy, or cerebral palsy caused by complications before or during birth, makes up the majority of cases.
+These complications include:

 - Low birthweight